TanguyLallemand/similarity-graph/README.md

 ## Some possible improvements

 This script is more a proof of concept than a script ready to deploy.
 In particular Javascript script need many improvements to be viable.
 In fact, resizing is not clean enough and many features are missing.
 Moreover, it is an adapted script found on internet with some piece of code written during my internship where I used d3.js to construct a force directed graph.
-But most important fact is that interface between the python script and javascript via a json file is fully functional.
+But most important fact is that interface between the python script and javascript via a Json file is fully functional.

 To finish, optimization need some improvements.
 In fact, if script get a fasta file with more than 15 long sequences it will take too much time to execute.
+It can be interesting to parallelize alignments.
 In addition to that I noticed memory problems if you put a really long sequence.

 ## Pairwise 2 particular configuration

 Python_align works based on a Biopython alignment function called Pairwise 2.
-This function is powerful and allows a fine configuration to meet various needs.
+This function is powerful and allows a thin configuration to meet various needs.
 Here is how Pairwise 2 was configured for this algorithm.

 Pairwise permit to perform global or local alignment.
 For this script we choose to work using global alignments.
 In fact, we want to know if sequences are globally similar.
 Local alignments are mostly used to search for sub sequences.
 We need to configure global alignment function to perform alignment as wanted.